nakhani/Deep-Learning/Transfer_learning/README.md

 4. Run the project:

    ```
-   jupyter notebook 5animals.ipynb  # For training 5 Animals Dataset model and predict a new animal with CNN + MLP
+   jupyter notebook 5animals.ipynb  # For training 5 Animals Dataset model and predict a new animal with MobilenetV2
-   jupyter notebook 17flowers.ipynb    # For training 17 Flowers Dataset model and predict a new flower with CNN + MLP
+   jupyter notebook 17flowers.ipynb    # For training 17 Flowers Dataset model and predict a new flower with MobilenetV2
+   jupyter notebook 7_7_face.ipynb  # For training 7_7 Face Dataset model and predict a new face with MobilenetV2
+   jupyter notebook akhund_human.ipynb    # For training Akhund and Human Dataset model and predict a new person flower with MobilenetV2
    ```

 ---